 Information about this course, and resources for it, will be available on Canvas.
 Canvas is available at http://reedleycollege.edu.
 You will use your RC username and password to log in.
 Through Canvas, you will be able to access the syllabus, assignment guidelines, and any handouts that will supplement the texts and/or lectures.
 In addition, you will be able to send emails to your classmates and me.
 You will also be able to use Canvas to check your grades online.
 You should monitor your grades to be sure they are entered accurately and completely.
 If there is a mistake, please bring it to my attention as soon as you notice it.
-Please keep all returned assignments until your final grade has been posted at the end of the semester in the event that I make a recording error.
+Please keep all returned assignments until your final grade has been posted at the end of the semester if I make a recording error.

 Please note that ONLY your RC email address is recognized by Canvas.
 Any messages that I send to the class will be sent through Canvas, and therefore through your RC email address.
-I will not respond to personal emails due to spam and other computer viruses, this means if your email is not sent through your Reedley College email, I will not open it.
 You are responsible for information disseminated through email; ignorance ("I didn't check my email," "My e-mail isn't working," I don't have access to a computer," etc.) is not an acceptable excuse.